TimeToogo/Enums/README.md

 A more sophisticated example
 ============================

-If your requirements are more complex, hipster enums can represent any type of value (but `Closure` cannot be serialized):
+If your requirements are more complex, hipster enums can represent any serializable value:

 ```php
 class Country extends Enum\Simple {